kubaokleja/learn-english-master/README.md

 You can create an account, log in and start using.
 Inputs have validation.
 Users' passwords are stored in the database protected by BCrypt algorithm.
-Admin Panel lets you do CRUD operations on users.
+Admin Panel let you do CRUD operations on users.
 There is created a REST API by Spring Data Rest.

 ## Technologies